sebastiandedeyne/recipes.sebastiandedeyne.com/recipes/boursin-oven-dish.md

 Thinly slice the shallot.
 Cut the poblano into thin, 1 inch long strips.
 Sauté together in frying a pan until everything's almost becoming soft.

-- 250g cherry tomatoes
+- 250 g cherry tomatoes

 Cut the cherry tomatoes in 2, add them to the pan.

-- 250g cream cheese with herbs
+- 250 g Boursin

 Mix in the cream cheese and chicken.

-- 150g grated emmental
+- 150 g grated emmental

 Place everything into a baking dish, top with potatoes and emmental.